l3montree-dev/devguard/docs/scanner/auth.md

       --apiUrl string      The url of the API to send the scan request to (default "https://api.devguard.org") --assetName string   The id of the asset which is scanned (required) -h, --help               help for auth
-      --token string       The personal access token to authenticate the request (required)
+      --print-token        Print a previously stored token from the keyring instead of storing a new one --token string       The personal access token to authenticate the request (required unless --print-token is set)
 ```

 ### Options inherited from parent commands